aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/help/docs/bridge-developers-notes/html-api-of-kendo-grid.md

 Let's take a look at the code of the [k-template custom element](https://github.com/aurelia-ui-toolkits/aurelia-kendoui-bridge/blob/master/src/common/k-template.js).
 <br>

 We use the `@bindable` properties, to configure them via attributes on the custom element.
-If we use `<k-template for="template">`, then Aurelia sets the `for` property on the `k-template` view-model to "template".
+If we use `<ak-template for="template">`, then Aurelia sets the `for` property on the `k-template` view-model to "template".
 <br>

 Now, how does it extract the template?
 This magic happens inside of the `@processContent` decorator.